tra38/The-Atheists-Who-Believe-In-God/atheists.md

 ###Sat Nov 10 2007

-Sal Crist (a 38-year-old White wealthy college graduate) entered a church, ready to deliver a speech to religious people.
+Sal Crist (a 38-year-old white wealthy college graduate) entered a church, ready to deliver a speech to religious people.
 He saw religion as a force of evil that has to be countered for progress to be made.
 Only a speech will sway people away from religion and onto the straight path of atheism.
 Sal Crist had extensive experience in preaching his views to theists.
 He was not afraid.
 As Sal Crist entered the church, he heared a small rasping noise. he knew that it was because of the wind, and not a sign of angels and demons fighting each other (as angels and demons do not exist).

 Sal Crist used philosophy and reason to suggest that everyone is part of one Collective Consciousness.
 Sal Crist argued that the Collective Consciousness was a personal, physical being that humans can relate to and communicate with.